AMSANJI-WORK/my-coding-sample/README.md

 # demo-code
-this is a demo source code and can not able to run it
+this is a demo source code and you cannot run it